sarkershantonu/Automation-Getting-Started/junitbenchmark/README.md

 # Chart View
 See chart folder

+# Report Type
+1. History report
+2. Test Report (for each class)

 # Where to use this
 1. You have your unit tests, use this to know your concurrency state performance.